Huzuntu/DefineX-Bitirme-Project/README.md

    - Team Member

 2. Test the permission boundaries by:
-   - Logging in as different user roles
+   - Logging in as different user roles (and authenticate yourself with login response)
-   - Attempting operations that should be allowed/denied based on role
+   - Some of the operations are not authorized for some user roles
    - Observing the appropriate permission errors

 ## API Documentation